MARTYR-X-LTD/jd-zoom/README.md

 - No bullshit in the DOM.
 Just your image and a container.
 - Plain old scale and translate.
 - Because of that, it is smooth af.
-- Scales the image to 100%, display scaling aware
+- Scales the image to 100%, display scaling aware.
+Crisp images as they should.
 - Super high resolution screen or image already big enough?
-Forces to a fallback scaling ratio
+Forces to a fallback scaling ratio.
 - AND SUPER COOL ZOOM-IN ANIMATION.
 IT JUST MAKES SENSE.

 Caveats: